State Park Rules & Regulations

-Gas or electric powered ATVs and scooters must be street legal and be operated by a licensed operator only on designated roads or the state off-road vehicle areas.
+Gas or electric powered ATVs, scooters and golf carts must be street legal and be operated by a licensed operator only on designated roads or the state off-road vehicle areas.

 Only licensed ATVs (all-terrain vehicles) are permitted in Custer State Park.
 Travel is restricted on established designated roadways in Custer State Park.
 No off-road, unlicensed, ATV use is permitted except to retrieve game by licensed hunters during established hunting seasons in Custer State Park.